-The selling shareholders hold an aggregate of 399,896 preferred shares and 674,838 downREIT units, which they acquired in exchange for their interests in certain entities owning real properties.
+The selling shareholders hold an aggregate of 399,896 preferred shares and 822,108 downREIT units, which they acquired in exchange for their interests in certain entities owning real properties.
 We may issue the common shares to the selling shareholders or their pledgees in exchange for (i) the preferred shares if and to the extent that the selling shareholders or their pledgees tender their preferred shares for conversion or (ii) the downREIT units if and to the extent that the selling shareholders or their pledgees tender their downREIT units for redemption and the registrant elects to issue common shares in exchange for such downREIT units.
 The common shares offered by this prospectus may be offered from time to time by the selling shareholders named below and by any additional selling shareholders who may be named in a supplement to this prospectus.
+In addition, the common shares covered by this prospectus may be sold by any permissible transferees or pledgees who receive common shares, preferred shares or downREIT units from the selling shareholders may be offered by each selling shareholder.
 The following table sets forth the name of each selling shareholder and the number of our common shares that may be offered by each selling shareholder.
-The selling shareholders may pledge common shares, preferred shares or downREIT units to secure financing or for other purposes.
-As a result, pledgees or other permitted transferees of the selling shareholders may use this registration statement to sell common shares issued to them in connection with such pledges in the event the selling shareholder defaults.
+The selling shareholders may use this registration statement to sell common shares issued to them in connection with such pledges in the event the selling shareholder defaults.

 None of the selling shareholders has had any position, office or other material relationship with us, or any of our predecessors or affiliates, during the past three years.
 Since the selling shareholders may sell all, some or none of the common shares covered by this prospectus, no estimate can be made of the number of common shares that will be sold by the selling shareholders pursuant to this prospectus or that will be owned by the selling shareholders upon completion of the offering.
-Assuming the conversion (upon the election of the preferred shareholders) of all outstanding preferred shares and the redemption (upon the election of the holders of downREIT units to tender their downREIT units for redemption and the election of the registrant to issue common shares in exchange for all such tendered downREIT units) of all outstanding downREIT units owned by all of the selling shareholders as of the date hereof, no selling shareholder would hold 1% or more of the total number of our common shares outstanding as of December 31, 2021.
+Assuming the conversion (upon the election of the preferred shareholders) of all outstanding preferred shares and the redemption (upon the election of the holders of downREIT units to tender their downREIT units for redemption and the election of the registrant to issue common shares in exchange for all such tendered downREIT units) of all outstanding downREIT units owned by all of the selling shareholders as of the date hereof, no selling shareholder would hold 1% or more of the total number of our common shares outstanding as of May 11, 2015.

 Name of Selling Shareholder Number of Common Shares Beneficially Owned Prior to Offering (1) Number of Common Shares Being Offered (2) Number of Common Shares Beneficially Owned After the Offering (3)

-A. Thomas Campbell Ű Ű 8,489(4) 0
+A. Thomas Campbell 0 5,306(4) 0

 Bruce S. Campbell, III 0 16,780(5) 0

 Bruce S. Campbell, IV 0 1,025(6) 0

-Carol C. Haislip 0 8,490(7) 0
+Carol C. Haislip 0 5,306(7) 0

 Caroline Campbell Hill 0 656(8) 0

-Carolyn C. Beall 1,672 7,442(9) 1,672
+Carolyn C. Beall 1,672 7,332(9) 1,672

 Charlton G. Campbell Hughes 0 33,585(10) 0

 Douglas Franklin Campbell 1,101 6,020(11) 1,101

 Gregg T. Campbell 3,008 36,515(12) 3,008

 Judith F. Campbell 0 232(13) 0

 Kathleen Campbell Ackerman 0 656(14) 0

-Madeline C. Modica 90 7,679(15) 90

-Marcie C. McHale 0 6,020(16) 0

-Robert Bruce Campbell 0 7,177(17) 0

-Russell Tyler Campbell 0 6,020(18) 0

-S. James Campbell, Jr. 0 8,489(19) 0

-Sarah T. Campbell 0 1025(20) 0

-Taber C. Hook 0 9,007(21) 0

-Thomas M. Campbell 0 20,822(22) 0

-Trustee of the Richard L. Campbell, Jr. Residuary Trust 0 2,566(23) 0